 If Pohl had been the wise old head around whom a fine young team developed at Górnik, Lucjan Brychczy performed a similar function for Legia.
 Although not widely known outside his homeland, Brychczy was an outstanding inside-forward and a legendary figure in the history of the army club.
 Commissioned to join Legia in 1954 and eventually rising to the rank of army colonel, Brychczy played with distinction for 18 seasons, made more than 500 appearances and went on to coach the club on four separate occasions.

 Legia’s positive football and two winger system was attracting increasing praise, although its fragility did suggest it was better suited for one-off Cup matches than the lengthy slog of a League campaign.
-The 1964 Cup win was a breakthrough, but it would be their next success in the competition two years later that was much more significant.
-‘Unbeatable’ Górnik were defeated in that 1966 Final and overcoming the country’s dominant side meant the team from the capital could start to believe they could now compete on an equal footing.
+The 1964 Cup win was a break through, but it would be their next success in the competition two years later that was much more significant.
+‘Unbeatable’ Górnik was defeated in that 1966 Final and overcoming the country’s dominant side meant the capital team could start to believe they could now compete on an equal footing.

 This is Part One of a two-part article.
-Look out for the remaining part coming soon.
+You can read the concluding part here.